knative/docs/docs/eventing/samples/kafka/binding/README.md

 ## Create a Job that uses KafkaBinding

-In the below example a Kubernetes Job will be using the KafkaBinding to produce messages on a Kafka Topic, which will be recieved by the Event Display service via Kafka Source
+In the below example a Kubernetes Job will be using the KafkaBinding to produce messages on a Kafka Topic, which will be received by the Event Display service via Kafka Source

 ### Prerequisites